Do You Need a Car in San Francisco?

 I listed several places here, but honestly, you can reach just about anywhere in San Francisco.
 Just like most large cities, traffic can be brutal, and parking challenging, and expensive.

-Also, if you’re not used to driving on steep hills (or don’t know which streets to avoid), you might burn out your brakes and your nerves by the end of your visit.
+If you’re not used to driving on steep hills (or don’t know which streets to avoid), you might burn out your brakes and your nerves by the end of your visit.

 For 2.5 hours, it cost $22.50.
 I got lucky to have found that space, too.
 Right place, right time.